 However, if you want to buy something from us, we will need a limited set of your data to generate an invoice and, after that, to make a valid contract.
 To make an order on the Website, you have to provide valid data:

 · shipping and billing addresses, including country, city, street address (including house number and, if applicable, office/apartment number), post (zip) code and;

 If you want us to inform you about our new products and services, promotions, sales and other news, you can subscribe to our newsletter:

-If you contact us through e-mail:
+If you contact us by e-mail with any question:

 If you contact us by phone:

 · We will not save your telephone number unless you ask us to do so.

 Additionally, our servers automatically collect technical data about your computer and connection: